 - Offer a healthy distraction

-If you aren’t able to qualify for a service dog don’t be discouraged, your options don’t end there.
-Whether you have a service dog, emotional support animal, or simply a dog for a pet, you can reap some benefits.
+If you aren’t able to qualify for a service dog, don’t be discouraged.
+Your options don’t end there.
+If you’re living with ADHD, almost any kind of companion can be of great benefit to you.
+Whether you have a service dog, emotional support animal, or simply a dog for a pet, you can reap some benefits from this relationship.